Compiler Targets

 covenant deploy --network aster --rpc https://tapi.asterdex.com/info --chain-id 1996 --private-key $DEPLOYER_KEY ./out/Contract.artifact.json

-• Full Aster SDK integration (native staking interaction)
+• Full Aster SDK integration (native staking interaction, real per-opcode lowering)

 • Aster Account Abstraction support